Tom Sizemore: Personal life

 Sizemore married actress Maeve Quinlan in 1996.
 They divorced in 1999 because of Sizemore's drug problems.
 He dated Heidi Fleiss, known as the onetime "Hollywood Madam".
-Sizemore had two twin sons from a previous relationship, born in 2005.
+Sizemore had twin sons from a previous relationship, born in 2005.

 On October 19, 2005, Vivid Entertainment released The Tom Sizemore Sex Scandal, a pornographic video featuring Sizemore and three women.
 In the video, Sizemore claimed to have had sex with Paris Hilton.
 Hilton denied his claim and said it was a ploy by Sizemore to increase sales of the video.

 Substance abuse and legal issues

 Sizemore said that he battled drug addiction from age 15.

 In 2003, Sizemore was convicted of domestic violence against ex-girlfriend Heidi Fleiss.
 On March 25, 2005, he was sentenced to seven months in jail and four months of drug treatment for repeatedly failing drug tests while on probation.
 He was caught attempting to fake a urine test using a Whizzinator.
 Fleiss' restraining order against him lapsed by 2010.

 On May 8, 2007, while still on probation for a previous drug conviction, he was arrested outside the Four Points Sheraton hotel in Bakersfield, California, for possession of methamphetamine.

 In 2010, Sizemore appeared as a patient/castmember on VH1's third season of Celebrity Rehab with Dr. Drew.
 Because Fleiss was also in treatment on the show that season, both she and Sizemore had to consent to appear together.
 His reunion with Fleiss was amicable.

 In 2013, he appeared on the episode "Explosive Relationships" of the talk show Dr. Phil in which he discussed his rise to stardom and the subsequent fallout after his years of struggling with substance abuse.
 Also in 2013, Sizemore claimed in an interview that he had begun to achieve sobriety after a stern interrogation from fellow actor Robert De Niro.
 De Niro personally checked Sizemore into rehabilitation.

 In early 2014, a recording emerged of Sizemore alleging that former girlfriend Elizabeth Hurley had an affair with Bill Clinton in 1998.
 Under threat of legal action, Sizemore admitted that the allegation was false.
 He elaborated that the recording was made without his knowledge during a time when he was battling substance abuse.